ipaas-com/iPaaS.Integration.Template/README.md

+[//https://daringfireball.net/projects/markdown/syntax]: # (Reference this page for Markdown syntax)

 # IntegrationTemplate
 Provides a template project to assist Integrators with development of new integrations for iPaaS.com.

+## BEFORE YOU BEGIN

+Register an account on the iPaaS.com Staging environment.  https://stagingportal.ipaas.com Request permission to become an integrator.
+Once approved, you will be able to register new integrations in the Integrator Experience.

+`Important: In order to upload and test a new integration, you will need to reference the Integration Id assigned by iPaaS.com during registration.`

 ## RESEARCH AND PLANNING